top of page

 At the end of the war a serious question arose, what to do with the Polish forces, which were still under arms as part of the Allied forces.

-At first the British Government tried to persuade the Polish Government in London that the best solution would be to demobilise everybody serving in the west and then return to Poland.
-Since great majority of those serving in Polish units in the west were from the part of Poland that was no longer in Poland, Thanks Yalta agreement and have sampled delights of Siberia for two years, there wasn’t much chance of many returning voluntarily to try again.
-In the end British Government agreed that only those willing will go back and the rest will be demobilised here and allowed to stay.
+At first the British Government tried to persuade the Polish Government-in-exile in London that the best solution would be to demobilise everybody serving in the west and have them return to Poland.
+A great majority of those serving in Polish units in the west were from the part of Poland that was now under Russian control, thanks to the Yalta agreement.
+They had sampled the delights of Siberia for two years, so they were not eager to live through that again.
+In the end British Government agreed that those not willing to go back will be demobilised here and allowed to stay.

-Besides the forces that came out of the Soviet Union in 1942 into Persia and Middle East there were thousands of women and children that managed to escape as well.
-The forces stayed in the Middle East, preparing to go to the front, but women and children were evacuated to India, Rhodesia and Uganda with some staying in Palestine and Lebanon.
-The agreement has also provided a right for the relations to come to UK to be reunited here.
+Besides the forces that came out of the Soviet Union in 1942 into Persia and the Middle East, there were thousands of women and children that managed to escape as well.
+The forces stayed in the Middle East, preparing to go to the front, but women and children were evacuated to India and Africa, with some staying in Palestine and Lebanon.
+The agreement also provided a right for the relatives to come to the UK to be reunited here.

 Furnishing the camp

-Since British Army was being demobilised, there was quite a number of army camps vacant, which were allocated to Polish army from Italy and Germany.
+Since the British Army was being demobilised, there were quite a number of army camps that were vacant.
+These were allocated to the Polish army from Italy and Germany.
 How it came about that the RAF station at Melton Mowbray was picked for one of Polish Resettlement Corps camps I could not tell you.
-This was to be the only Polish Resettlement Corps camp for Polish Air Force personnel and their relations.
-In summer of 1946 I was posted from RAF station Denholme Lodge to RAF station Melton Mowbray.
-On arrival we were told that the station has to be prepared for receiving civilian relations of Polish Air Force personnel from various locations.
-The only sites that were furnished were SHQ site, roughly where Queensway is today, WAAF’s site with concrete barracks on the opposite side of the road, which still stand today, our sergeants mess on Dalby Road part of which is Kirby Club today, airmen’s dining hall on the opposite side, where school is today and officers quarters and mess on Site 3 nearest the airfield.
+This was to be the only Polish Resettlement Corps camp for Polish Air Force personnel and their relatives.
+In summer of 1946, I was posted from RAF station Denholme Lodge to RAF station Melton Mowbray.
+On arrival we were told that the station has to be prepared for receiving civilian relatives of Polish Air Force personnel from various locations.
+The only sites that were furnished were the SHQ site, the WAAF’s site with concrete barracks on the opposite side of the road (which still stand today), the Sergeants Mess on Dalby Road, the airmen’s dining hall, and the officers’ quarters and mess on Site 3 nearest the airfield.

-Then I was moved to Site 2 on Sandy Lane, roughly opposite College Avenue.
+I was then moved to Site 2 on Sandy Lane.
 The facilities were the same as on Site 1.
-From that site I even went to London with FL/LT Semmerling and two WAAFs to meet a bigger transport coming from Germany for which a special train was laid on from London to Melton Mowbray.
+I even went to London with FL/LT Semmerling and two WAAFs to meet a bigger transport coming from Germany for which a special train was laid on from London to Melton Mowbray.

 Winter 1946-47

-The uniformed staff on the site was F/O.W/O, Sgt, three airmen and two WAAFs.
-May be some of you will recall that 1946-47 winter was exceptionally cold for very long period, which caused a lot of problems.
+The uniformed staff on the site were: a F/O.W/O, a Sergeant, three airmen and two WAAFs.
+The 1946-47 winter was exceptionally cold for a very long period, which caused a lot of problems.
 In the first place the toilets being unheated were frozen solid.
-There was shortage of coal and coke due to delivery problems in arctic conditions so all we allocate per Nissen hut per day was 1 bucket full of coke.
-Now you can imagine how long fire lasted in half filled stove.
-Of course Polish people, being very resourceful, soon found out that they could buy electric boiling rings and keep them burning to keep the frost out….
+There was shortage of coal and coke due to delivery problems in arctic conditions, so all we allocated per Nissen hut per day was 1 bucket full of coke.
+Now you can imagine how long fire lasted in a half-filled stove.
+Of course Polish people, being very resourceful, soon found that they could buy electric boiling rings and keep them burning to keep the frost out….
 Unfortunately, that overloaded the power lines of the station so much that we were ordered to confiscate such equipment, if we found it.
 I remember that there were children and infants living in those conditions.
-I remember the hedge in front of the sergeant’s mess was hardly visible from under the snow.
+I also remember the hedge in front of the sergeant’s mess was hardly visible from under the snow.

-I think all the civilians came under the assistance board, till they found employment.
+I think all the civilians came under the assistance board, until they found employment.
 The only transport available was your own pair of legs.
-I think the Polish community in Melton in 1947 has been around 1500 souls.
-In 1947 I was posted to RAF station North Luffenham and then few other places to come back to Melton in Dec 1948.
-Out of uniform.
-Uniformed personnel were all gone.
+I think the Polish community in Melton in 1947 numbered about 1500 souls.
+In 1947, I was posted to RAF station North Luffenham and then a few other places.
+I came back to Melton in Dec 1948.
+Out of uniform, since uniformed personnel were all gone by then.

 Moving Out